hamidrezaomidvar/LINDER/README.md

 You can see more example in this [directory](https://github.com/hamidrezaomidvar/LINDER/tree/master/misc) (London and Colombo)

 ## Instruction (for developers only, for macOS)
-Please the following steps to prepare required libraries:
+Please use the following steps to prepare required libraries:

 1- Clone this package